 The elegant shimmer from the ceiling perfectly compliments the purple glass mirrored features and the original herringbone parquet flooring.
 Proudly displaying black and white photos from St Olaves fondly remembered school days, it’s fascinating to step back in time and see how the building has progressed over the years.

 Heading into the Teachers Room you are immediately struck by the sheer beauty of the mother of pearl ceiling.
-Proudly supplied by Siminetti, this mother of pearl ceiling uses a unique, grout less form of mosaic tile – making it the perfect fit for an opulent ceiling in a luxury boutique hotel.
+Proudly supplied by Siminetti, the mosaic installed is Siminetti’s Natural Harmonie Mother of Pearl which is a unique, grout less form of mosaic tile – making it the perfect fit for an opulent ceiling in a luxury boutique hotel.

 Using only the finest freshwater and saltwater pearl from around the word, it’s easy to see how Siminetti have built a solid reputation based on exceptional quality and reliability.
 With an unrivalled knowledge of the mother of pearl industry, Siminetti has been chosen time and time again by the world’s leading designers, architects and developers all over the world.

 A proud partner of the Society of British Interior Design, all pearls used by Siminetti are sustainable and supplied only by eco-friendly sources.
 All mosaics also carry BS EN ISO Certification to offer you peace of mind and to ensure you receive only the highest quality tiles every time.